 context-distill

-A Go MCP server that distills command output before it reaches a paid LLM.
+A Go tool that distills command output and retrieves code context before it reaches a paid LLM.
+Available as a Skill (recommended), a standalone CLI, and an MCP server.
 Inspired by the distill CLI and built with hexagonal architecture, dependency injection, and TDD.

 Overview